-Of the 15 audits undertaken, where a formal assurance level was provided, 9 received a significant level of assurance and 5 audit received a satisfactory level of assurance.
-However, 1 audit (IT Security) has received a limited level of assurance.
+Of the 15 audits undertaken and 12 finalised to date, where a formal assurance level was provided, 7 received a significant level of assurance and 4 audit received a satisfactory level of assurance.
+However, 1 audit (IT Security) has received a limited level of assurance (although the final reports for three audits remain outstanding - MTFP, Risk Management & Collaboration: Workforce Planning).